 - Do you have a diagram to help explain the operation?

-There is an alternative to the carotid endarterectomy procedure, called carotid artery stent placement, often known as stenting.
+There is an alternative to the carotid endarterectomy surgery that is called carotid artery stent placement, often known as stenting.

 This procedure is less invasive than the endarterectomy because it does not involve open surgery of the neck.
-Evidence shows that this procedure is as safe as surgery in carefully selected patients.
-It is effective at preventing strokes, with similar long-term risks of a stroke as carotid endarterectomy.
+The evidence shows that this procedure is as safe as surgery in carefully selected patients.
+It iseffective at preventing strokes, with similar long-term risks of a stroke as carotid endarterectomy.

 The procedure is done under local anaesthetic.
 A small flexible tube is passed into the carotid artery through the femoral artery in your groin.
 This is done under the guidance of an X-ray of your arteries, and a contrast (also known as dye) will be injected.
 The contrast allows your blood vessels to show up on the X-ray.
 The tube has a small balloon at the end of it.
 When this tube reaches the narrowed area, the balloon is inflated up to around 5mm.